CLIP-VIS: Adapting CLIP for Open-Vocabulary Video Instance Segmentation: Introduction

 \section{Introduction}

-\IEEEPARstart{V}{ideo} instance segmentation \cite{yang2019video} aims to simultaneously segment and track the instances in a video.
+\IEEEPARstart{V}{ideo} instance segmentation (VIS)\cite{yang2019video} aims to simultaneously segment and track the instances in a video.
 The related video instance segmentation methods can be divided into online \cite{yang2019video,huang2022minvis,wu2022defense} and offline \cite{wang2021end,wu2022seqformer,heo2022vita} approaches.
-The online approaches first segment the instances existing in each frame, and second associate the instances across frames.
-Different from online approaches, offline approaches explore spatial-temporal information within video to directly segment and associate the instances across frames.
+The online approaches first segment the instances existing in each frame, and then associate the instances across frames.
+Different from online approaches, offline approaches explore spatial-temporal information within a video to directly segment and associate the instances across frames.
 In past few years, video instance segmentation has achieved promising progress.
-However, these classical video instance segmentation approaches usually assume that the training and test sets share the same closed set of instance categories, which limits the application to real-word open environments.
+However, these traditional video instance segmentation approaches usually assume that the training and test sets share the same pre-defined closed set of instance categories, which restricts their application in real-word open environments.